cmungall/blipkit/packages/sb/README.txt

 ---++ Package dependencies

 This package is part of blip.
-See ../../../README.txt for details
+See ../../README.txt for details

 ---++ Tutorials

+  * doc/quickstart_pathways.txt
-  * exploring_pathways.txt
+  * doc/biopax_via_rdf_and_prolog.txt

 ---++ Details